✓ Updated March 2026

 Essential Travel Tips

-Don't leave Chicago without trying a deep-dish pizza, but know that it's more of a 'pizza pie' experience.
-Places like Lou Malnati's or Pequod's are classics, but be prepared for a wait and a hearty meal – it's definitely not a quick lunch!
+Don't leave without trying a Chicago-style deep-dish pizza, but know that it's more of a sit-down meal than a quick slice.
+Places like Lou Malnati's or Giordano's are classics, but be prepared for a 45-minute to hour-long wait for your pie to bake – order drinks and an appetizer while you wait!

-Be aware of your surroundings, especially in crowded tourist areas like Magnificent Mile or Navy Pier.
-While Chicago is generally safe, petty theft can occur.
-Keep your valuables secure and avoid displaying expensive electronics openly.
+Be aware of your surroundings, especially in crowded tourist areas and on public transport.
+While Chicago is generally safe, like any major city, pickpocketing can occur.
+Keep your valuables secure and avoid displaying expensive electronics openly, especially on the 'L' during peak hours.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.